- EXHIBITION DATES: SEPTEMBER 8 – OCTOBER 21, 2017

 **Works in all media are welcome.

 The application fee for our juried exhibitions is $30 for up to three images of work, plus one detail image if necessary.
-A limited number of artists who experience financial hardship may be exempt from paying the entry fee; please send us an email to request a fee waiver: email@example.com.
+A limited number of artists who experience financial hardship may be exempt from paying the entry fee; please send us an email to request a fee waiver: firstname.lastname@example.org.
 We encourage entries of recent works, but there is no restriction in the creation date.
-All applicants should submit an artist’s statement detailing how their work relates to the exhibition’s themes.
+All applicants should submit an artist’s statement about their body of work.
 Accepted artworks must not exceed 72" horizontally and must not have been previously shown at WMG.

 About the Juror: Sharmyn Cruz Rivera